jakekara/nbdmod/README.md

 # :: {variable_name} [{format}]: {string}
 ```

-The `test_notebooks/requirements.ipynb` file in this repository demonstrates why
+The `test_notebooks/requirements.ipynb` file in this repository demonstrates how
-you might want to use raw variable declarations.
-In that notebook, we have code like this
+you can use plain text to store a notebooks dependencies:

 ```python
 # :: requirements.txt [raw]: '